sadeemAhmed/RetrieveLastCommand/README.md

 This file handles the joystick interactions and sends the commands to the server.
 It listens for user actions (like dragging the joystick) and sends corresponding commands using AJAX.

-### JavaScript (retrieve.js)

-This file handles the refreshing of the latest command on the command retrieval page.
-It sends a request to the server to get the latest command and updates the displayed command.

 ### PHP (store_command.php)

 This file processes the commands sent from the front end.
 It receives the commands via POST requests and stores them in a MySQL database.